-Biological contaminants like mold, mildew, bacteria, and viruses can settle on surfaces inside your HVAC system and circulate through your home’s air.
+Mold, mildew, and other biological contaminants can settle on surfaces inside your HVAC system and circulate through your home’s air.
 UV germicidal lamps emit rays of ultraviolet light that penetrate the cell walls of these contaminants and kill them.
 They work continuously even when your heating or cooling system isn’t on.
 Just one less thing to bother your allergies.

 Timely Tips for Allergy Sufferers

-Keep the House Closed Up Tight – You may be tempted to open the windows on a nice day to let the fresh air in, but don’t, if you have any allergy sufferers in your home.
+Keep the House Closed Up Tight – Don’t be tempted to open the windows on a nice day.
+This will let more than just fresh air into your home.

 Shower at Night – Your hair harbors all kinds of allergens.
-Don’t transfer this to your pillow to breathe all night long.
+Showering at night will not transfer this to your pillow to breathe all night long.
 Go to bed with clean hair to ensure you don’t exacerbate your allergy symptoms.